Billmike/event-center-api/README.md

 * Users can create events
 * Users can modify events they own
 * Users can delete events they own
+* Users can get all the events they own
 * Users can get all events in the application
 * Users can get all the centers in the application
 * Users can search the application for centers using center name or location
 * Users can fetch a single center to view all upcoming events
+* Users get email notification whenever their events gets canceled.

 ### Contributing
 Receiving no contributions at this time.